-7.0 Diagnostics
+6.0 Diagnostics

 Wiring mistakes cause a very high percentage of problems.
 The first step to diagnosing a problem is to check all the wiring.
-Also, remove the connector from the XDI-2 and make sure the pins are fully inserted.
+Also, remove the connector from the XDI and make sure the pins are fully inserted.
 You may see a pin that is not inserted all the way to the edge of the connector.
 See Appendix A for more information regarding the 23-pin connector.

 Keep in mind that the engine will need the appropriate air/fuel mixture to operate correctly.
 Read your spark plugs to determine if the problem may be related to your fuel system instead of the ignition system.
-A simple timing light will let you verify if the XDI-2 is generating spark.
-The XDI-2 has a pair of status lights located next to the communication port.
-These lights must be visible while trying to diagnose a problem.
+A simple timing light will let you verify if the XDI is generating spark.
+The XDI has a status light located next to the knobs.
+This light must be visible while trying to diagnose a problem.